 A "Do 27B" series was built, generally identical to the Do 27A series except for dual controls, with subvariants including:

-Dornier also built a specific "Do 27Q" series for civil users, which was similar to the Do 27A series and was easily reconfigured for training, air ambulance, glider tug, and aerial survey roles.
+Dornier also built a specific "Do 27Q" series for civil users, which was similar to the Do 27A series; it was easily reconfigured for training, air ambulance, glider tug, and aerial survey roles.
 Subvariants included:

 A total of 626 Do 27s in all variants was built up to end of production in 1966.
 When the Luftwaffe retired their Do 27s, Portugal acquired about 76 of them.
 Other users of new or, for the most part, used Do 27s included Belize, Burundi, the Congo, Guinea-Bissau, Israel, Mozambique, Nigeria, South Africa, Rwanda, Sudan, Sweden, and Turkey.BACK_TO_TOP

-The initial prototype was powered by twin Lycoming O-380-A1A flat-four aircooled piston engines providing 135 kW (180 HP) each, driving fixed-pitch two-blade propellers.
-Trials showed the prototype left something to be desired, and so the initial production variant, the "Do 28A-1", featured improvements such as a longer-span wing and more powerful engines, in the form of Textron Lycoming O-540 flat-six aircooled engines with 185 kW (240 HP) each.
-It could carry up to eight aircrew and passengers, or two litters and an attendant, or (with seats removed) a freight load.
+The initial prototype was powered by twin Lycoming O-380-A1A flat-four air-cooled piston engines providing 135 kW (180 HP) each, driving fixed-pitch two-blade propellers.
+Trials showed the prototype left something to be desired, and so the initial production variant, the "Do 28A-1", featured improvements such as a longer-span wing and more powerful engines -- in the form of Textron Lycoming O-540 flat-six air-cooled engines with 185 kW (240 HP) each.
+The aircraft could carry up to eight aircrew and passengers, or two litters and an attendant, or (with seats removed) a freight load.
 60 were built, with sales targeted at the executive transport market.
 At least one was converted to a floatplane configuration.

 The Do 28A-1 was followed in 1963 by the "Do 28B-1", which had more powerful IO-540-A engines with fuel injection, providing 215 kW (280 HP) each, plus a larger nose; more fuel tankage; a larger tailplane; three-bladed variable-pitch constant-speed propellers; and electrically-actuated flaps.
 Total production also was 60, with that number including at least one "Do 28B-2" machine featuring TIO-540 engines with turbocharging.